Place 3D Bodies to represent the mounted physical component.

 Click a vertex to define the snap point location.

-If the two-click mode is being used, click a second vertex to define the second location; the snap point will be created midway between the two click locations.
+If the two-click mode is being used, click a second vertex to define the second location; the snap point will be created midway between the two click locations as shown in the video below.

 Continue placing snap points or right-click or press Esc to terminate the command.